Drewrwhite/team-week2/README.md

   ```bash
     pip install -r requirements.txt
   ```
-* Download the necessary csv files listed in the Datasets Used section
-* One all csv data sets have been added to the data folder in this directory, you can open it
 * With your virtual environment now enabled with proper requirements, open the directory:
   ```bash
   code .